Commonly Confused Adjectives with Explanations

 ● Many - Much

-Although these two quantifiers sound similar, function in a similar manner and mean similar things, they cannot be used interchangeably.
 Use much with collective nouns and singular nouns.
 Use many with plural nouns.
-Here's an example.

 Gerald doesn't have much money.